A Trusted Friend in a Complicated World

 Queer as Folk (2000–2005)

 Based on a British TV series, the groundbreaking American adaptation of Queer as Folk depicts a group of gay friends in Pittsburgh.
-In addition to more graphic sex than had been shown on American television at the time, over five seasons the show portrayed drug use, gay club scenes, and discrimination.
-Like other classic gay TV shows from the ’90s and early 2000s, Queer as Folk is getting a modern update, with an adaptation premiering on Peacock this month.
+In addition to more graphic sex than had been shown on American television at the time, over five seasons the show portrayed drug use, gay club scenes and discrimination.
+Like other classic gay TV shows from the ’90s and early 2000s, Queer as Folk has a modern update, with a one-season adaptation that premiered on Peacock in 2022.

 Ugly Betty (2006–2010)